quayd/RushDev/README.md

 Voltage Control *: Currently uses TeamRedMiner to Bootstrap Settings

-Bitstream Loading *: Currently only loads portion of bitstream or loads inconsistently
+Bitstream Loading *: Currently hasn't been confirmed with tests or only loads portion of bitstream.

 ## Usage